 Part (c) promises to have the most impact on individual cases.
 Parts (c)(1) and (c)(2) allow for tolling – deadline extensions.
 Parts (c)(3) and (c)(4) set the default tolling period at 30 days and allow “fine-tuning” of deadlines affected by the rule.
 Part (c)(5) recognizes that Bankruptcy Rules are subordinate to enacted law and makes it clear that emergency orders may not enlarge or shorten time periods wholly contained in a federal statute.

 Other than the shift from a local to a national locus of authority for emergency orders, the rule changes very little.
 Creditors should continue to rely on local counsel to manage deadlines in individual cases.

-The new rules package contains several changes that create new duties and potential costs for creditors.
+Conclusion The new rules package contains several changes that create new duties and potential costs for creditors.
 They include a new midcase audit and mandatory end-of-case motion practice, both of which represent new and increased costs to affected creditors.
 Creditors should monitor rule change progress through local counsel over the next 14 months to ensure that they are prepared should Congress approve some or all of the changes.